-For nearly 30 years, Arvada Automotive Center has served the Arvada community with a team of trained and experienced technicians.
+For over 30 years, Arvada Automotive Center has served the Arvada community with a team of trained and experienced technicians.
 We talked to owner Ken Morfit about starting a customer-focused auto shop, changes in the automotive industry and the secret to keeping great customers and staff.

 How did you start Arvada Automotive Center?